lsst-dm/dmtn-330/index.md

 rather than being incrementally delivered as they come out of the embargo period.
 Doing a once-a-day release would have some downsides for datasets delivered by the Butler:

-1. It concentrates requests for downloading new files at a single point in time, rather than spreading it out over many hours.
+1. It concentrates downloads of new files at a single point in time, rather than spreading it out over many hours.
 2. It may require us to modify the Butler database schema to introduce a concept of "published" vs "unpublished" datasets, so that we can incrementally load the database but release publicly at the scheduled time.
-(We initially plan on releasing approximately 3 million datasets per day -- larger than DP1, which took 30-60 minutes to load into the databases at Google in a single database transaction.)
+(We initially plan on releasing approximately 3 million datasets per day.
+That is larger than DP1, which took 30-60 minutes to load into the databases at Google in a single database transaction.)
 3. It complicates the implementation of the publication service by requiring it